milescyx/DIGITAL-FORENSICS-INVESTIGATION-WITH-AUTOPSY/README.md

 - 🔍 Recovery and examination of deleted files and hidden data.

-- 📜 Understanding and documentation of chain-of-custody procedures.
+- 📜 Understanding and documentation of chain of custody procedures.

 - 📝 Enhanced skills in writing professional forensic investigation reports
 - 🧠 Development of analytical thinking for correlating evidence with case co